 Where do I go?

 Now that you are set to head off, the question is where to go.
 Ottawa has plenty of varied habitats that make for good birding all year round.
-You might want to visit all of them or try to discover favourite spots of your own.
+You might want to start with the OFNC feeders at Fletcher Wildlife Garden which are maintained year round, and during the winter, at the Museum of Nature at 1740 Pink Road in Gatineau.
+You might want to try to discover favourite spots of your own.
 This will give you a good start Where to go Birding

 What might I see?